A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

-\begin{remark} In analogy to the paper \cite{EKh}, the bulk of the proof lies in proving that the Hom spaces in $\mc{TLC}_1$ obey some nice semi-linear form.
-Beyond that, in this paper, we mostly state the obvious.
+\begin{remark} In analogy to the paper \cite{EKh}, the bulk of the proof of Theorem \ref{maintheorem} lies in proving that hom spaces induce a particular adjoint pairing.
+Beyond that we have mostly stated the obvious.
+Let us note that what is obvious for $\mTL$ and $\mTLC$ is \emph{not} obvious at all when dealing with $\mH$ and $\mHC$.
+In particular, if we are given a category $\mC_1$ which is a potential categorification of $\mH$ as in Proposition \ref{prop-traceisenough}, we can not conclude that $\mC$ categorifies $\mH$.

-However, some statements which are obvious in this paper are \emph{not} obvious at all when dealing with $\mc{HC}$ and $\mc{H}$!
-Allow that we have already defined a category $\mc{HC}_1$ and shown that its Hom spaces induce the desired semi-linear product on $\mc{H}$.
-There is no simple way to conclude that $\mc{HC}$ categorifies $\mc{H}$, in analogy to the above.
 We summarize the differences here.

-It is clear (for both Hecke and Temperley-Lieb) that the map $\mc{H} \to K(\mc{HC}_2)$ is well-defined and surjective.
-The two main subtleties are 1) the difference between $\mc{HC}_2$ and $\mc{HC}$, and 2) the injectivity of the map.
+It is clear (for both Hecke and Temperley-Lieb) that the map $\mH \to [\mHC_2]$ is well-defined and surjective.
+The two main subtleties are 1) the difference between $\mHC_2$ and $\mHC$, and 2) the injectivity of the map.

-In general, one likes to examine the additive Grothendieck group only of idempotent-complete categories with the Krull-Schmidt property, because this guarantees that indecomposables form a basis for the Grothendieck group.
-However, taking the Karoubi envelope may increase the size of the Grothendieck group (for example, if $M$ and $N$ are non-isomorphic simples in a semisimple category, then the category generated by $M \oplus N$ has Grothendieck group $\Z$, while its idempotent closure has Grothendieck group $\Z \times \Z$).
-It is very convenient that $\mc{TLC}_2$ is already idempotent-closed, primarily because this implies that $\mc{TLC}_2$ and $\mc{TLC}$ have the same Grothendieck group.
-However, $\mc{HC}_2$ is not idempotent-closed, nor do we currently understand the idempotents.
-Thankfully, we have a result of Soergel \cite{Soe4}: each monomial $B_{\ii}$ has a (direct summand) filtration by indecomposables in $\mc{H}$, and an ``upper triangular matrix" argument shows that the Grothendieck group is unchanged by passing to the Karoubi envelope.
+In general, one likes to examine the additive Grothendieck group only of idempotent-closed categories with the Krull-Schmidt property, because this guarantees that indecomposables form a basis for the Grothendieck group.
+Thus it is convenient that $\mTLC_2$ is already idempotent-closed.
+Thankfully, we have a result of Soergel \cite{Soe4} that proves that $[\mHC_2] \cong [\mHC]$, as was discussed in Remark \ref{rmk-grothofsoergel}.